 Step 3.
 What to do with Cookies

-Cookies were invented by Netscape, which wanted to use them for creating a shopping cart for an online shop.
-Thanks to cookies people were able to keep items their cart, even after disconnecting from the shop.
+Did you know? - Cookies were invented by Netscape, which wanted to use them for creating a shopping cart for an online shop.
+Thanks to cookies people were able to keep items their cart, even after disconnecting from the shop. |

 Of course, there are plenty more fun things to do with cookies than this!
 In the next step, I’ll show you an example of a cool code snippet.